domininik/supplychain/README.md

 ```
 ganache
 ```
-and import the first private key into the MetaMask and switch network to localhost
+and import the first private key into the MetaMask and switch network to localhost.

 Go to `truffle` directory and
-install truffle dependencies with
+install Truffle dependencies with
 ```
 npm install
 ```